KoustavTechDas/ripplecarryadder/README.md

 ## 1. Overview

-This project contains a complete System Verilog implementation of a **Ripple Carry adder**, including RTL design, testbench, simulation output, and diagrams.
+This project contains a complete System Verilog implementation of a **Ripple Carry adder**, including RTL design, testbench, simulation output and diagrams.

 A Ripple Carry Adder performs addition of two 4 bit numbers: